Baptism is kind of like a wedding.

 That makes sense because this symbol of baptism represents how you also died with Christ on the cross and were buried and resurrected with him.

 This bit may be hard to comprehend right now as a young Christian, but in some way you died 2000 years ago!
-You (in fact all Christians) were in Jesus when he went to the cross and so, when he died, you died.
+You (in fact all Christians) were in Yeshua when he went to the cross and so, when he died, you died.

 So of course, when he rose again, you rose again.
 You were effectively born again.